rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 Feedback
 ------

-- Twitter: @rdagumampan
+- Twit me on: @rdagumampan
-- Email: rdagumampan|AT|gmail.com
+- Drop a mail: rdagumampan|AT|gmail.com
+- Or create an issue here, I'll try to response as soon as I can

 References
 ------